rabobank/credhub-kms-plugin-boshrelease/README.md

 The security issue with the default provider of credhub is that the encryption key is stored plaintext on the credhub VMs (`/var/vcap/jobs/credhub/config/application/encryption.yml`).
 With this kms-plugin, the encryption key is retrieved from either Azure keyvault or AWS Secrets Manager.
 Communication between credhub and the kms-plugin is done using gRPC with TLS over a local unix socket, this cert and the credhub cert should share the same CA (see operator file below ``((credhub-kms-plugin.ca))`` ).
-The secrets are encrypted using AES-GCM, with a 32 byte key and each encrypred secret has it's own nonce.
+The secrets are encrypted using AES-GCM, with a 32 byte key and each encrypted secret has it's own nonce.
 The nonce and the name of the encryption key are prepended to the encrypted secret, returned to credhub, which then stores it in the credhub database.

 See the [Cloud Foundry documentation on kms-plugin](https://docs.cloudfoundry.org/credhub/kms-plugin.html).